weak story, poor writing, skip the first 15 eps

 Yin Guo is a 21 y/o pedigreed pool player who arrives in Helsinki, Finland with her cousin to check out a univeristy he's interested in while she herself is signed up for a local 9-ball tournament.
 They meet 27 y/o Lin Yi Yang, a graduate student & retired champion snooker player.
 It took 4 episodes just to get this much information.
 I didn't know when the story was starting, what the characters' backgrounds were, or even what their university majors were (& never will find out by the end).
 In fact, the first 15 eps could easily have been condensed into 3 eps.
 A lot (& I mean a LOT) of time was spent with the ML staring silently at the FL while she shifted around awkwardly.
 They don't talk much, but somehow the ML decides he's madly in love.
 He admits he doesn't know how to date so all he does is take her out to eat, resulting in 8 eps of food touring all over Helsinki.
 Everyone else just talks about their relationship status.
 By Ep13 the 9-ball tourny was only a distraction, there's still no story in sight & I've just watched one of the emptiest 15 eps of a drama ever.

 This is the 1st time I've seen Leo Wu so stiff & expressionless, like he doesn't know what to do with his character, trying to portray someone deeply pained but not quite getting it.
-At least with his last sports drama, Nothing But You, we got a much better glimpse of the tennis world.
+At least with his last sports drama, Nothing But You, we got a detailed glimpse of the tennis world.
 In Snowstorm there's very little explanation of world of cue sports.
 Billiards, snooker, pool, 8/9-ball... it's obviously a varied & highly nuanced game but no insights are offered by the time the show is already half over.

 Not until Ep15 does the story finally get off the ground after characters from YiYang's past gradually get introduced as they all start converging into Helsinki for the tournament.
 Things move along as YiYang makes a career decision, the professional competition circuit begins, and he comes to terms with the events of his past, clearing the way forward to a future he strives for.
 In the beginning it seemed that Yin Guo would be the central character.
 However, by the 2nd half, all the story conflicts & developments involved YiYang, making him the central character.
 The show was more interesting whenever there was less focus on Yin Guo, which leads to the question of how important a character is she really, considering all the screen time she gets.
 She's left unchallenged, unchanged, & actually does very little for YiYang except sleep with him (& almost carelessly at that).
 After the conclusion of an exciting pan-Asian cue sport competition, the drama reverts to the conventional wrap-up ending, i.e. waste of time final episode, and without really concluding any of the supporting characters' arcs (who weren't that developed to begin with).